THE ITALIAN ART GUIDE

 Your Guide Through Contemporary Art in Italy

-3 Exhibitions to See in January in Italy
+3 Exhibitions to See in January

 3 Exhibitions to See in January Our guide to exhibitions in Italy By Marianna Reggiani 06.01.2026 Clicca qui per leggere questo articolo in italiano In Roman mythology, January is symbolized by Janus, the protector of beginnings and transitions.
 He has a torso and two faces looking in opposite directions: beginning and end, entrance and exit, before and after.
 He marks